In this new world, virtual meetings and events are now the new norm.

 Do I have to?

-I guess not, but the leader in me wants to be the model I want my employees to be.
+I guess not, but the leader in me wants to be the model I want my team mates to be.

 The same is true with your company meetings.